Tejas-hue/Adaptive-Personality-Ai/README.md

 Edit:
 ````
-v1 models and notebook have been uploaded in the v1 folder
+v1 models have been uploaded in the v1 folder
 ````